Emmanuel-Agyemang-rgb/Emmanuel-Agyemang-rgb.github.io/README.md

 ## Recommendations

-- Staff and stock more heavily for the 7-10am rush specifically — this window has an outsized revenue impact
+- Staff and stock more heavily for the 7-10am rush specifically.This window has an outsized revenue impact
 - Lean into the growth trend with a mid-year push (loyalty offers, extended hours) before the typical summer plateau
 - Test a weekend-specific promotion to close the gap with weekday revenue
 - Use Lower Manhattan's higher average order value as a model for the other two stores